Data queries in DataJoint comprise two distinct steps:

 It is often convenient to know the primary key values corresponding to attribute values retrieved by

-fetchn.
-This can be done by adding another output argument to receive the key values:
+This can be done by adding a special input argument indicating the request and another output argument to receive the key values:

 The resulting value of

 keys will be a column array of type

 fetch methods have all the same capability as the proj operator.

 For example, renaming an attribute can be accomplished using the syntax below.